MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-multipage.md

     - If you selected **Single page table**, tag only the first page where the table is present.

-1. After your document processing model is trained and published, you can use it in a cloud flow in Power Automate and process documents one page at a time to extract the tables for all pages.
+1. After your document processing model is trained and published, you can use it in a cloud flow in Power Automate, and process documents one page at a time to extract the tables for all pages.

 ### Use a cloud flow to process all pages in the document